The Open Architecture Collaborative takes up tools at 2017 Leadership Summit

 “Hone the process and potential of design and designers to collaborate with neighbors and generate social equity in the built environment.”

 It’s important to distinguish the ends from which all the means of getting there.
-Even a slogan like “design like you give a damn” is only a means to addressing something larger, something we can’t necessarily see, something with its back turned towards us or something that’s turned our backs towards each other.
+Even a slogan like “design like you give a damn” is only a means to addressing something larger, something we can’t necessarily see, something with its back turned towards us or something that’s turned our backs against one another.
 Through all life’s layers of politics, pretense, ruminations and rants, bills and rent, we end every day having done one of two things: reinforcing an unjust social structure, or overturning it.
-WHICH – WORLD – DO – WE – BUILD.